9ntonio/NX-Angular/README.md

 # NX-Angular Design System Template

 An NX based template that uses Angular & Tailwind to create a boiler-plate design system architecture.
-It allows for cascading global styles that can be overwritten at the applcation level (if needed).
+It allows for cascading global styles that can be overwritten at the application level.

 -   Install packages with `npm i`
 -   Serve the application using `npx nx serve angular-task`